SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 • Traffic distribution across channels

-Often, you’ll discover untapped opportunities where competitors are underperforming.
+Often, businesses discover untapped opportunities where competitors are underperforming.

 a road sign with the inscription "analyze the competition" indicating the importance of competition when it comes to SEO or social media traffic